lazybuttrying/afarm_stepfunction/README.md

   - If the grape's berry count is nder 3 berry, Ignore it
 - rfr
   - save all of the each grape properties by csv file.
 Not only "thining or not" feature
+- delete_boxinst_result
+    - just delete past result in database and s3 bucket
+    - to do not appear in user's grape_info page

 ## Position of Model
 - yolo : ```./deepsort/yolov5/```